SunboX/radpro-wifi-bridge/README.md

 `WiFiPortalService` keeps the setup UI reachable at each stage:

 - **Captive portal:** if auto-connect fails (or no credentials exist) an AP named `<deviceName> Setup` opens until valid settings are entered.
-- **Station portal:** once connected, the same form is hosted at `http://<device-ip>/` via WiFiManager’s web portal.
-A `Restart Device` button (served at `/restart`) lets you reboot the ESP remotely.
+- **Station portal:** once connected, the same UI is hosted at `http://<device-ip>/`.
+The built-in **Configure WiFi** page handles SSID/password and the device name (with a “Main menu” button to return), while a separate **Configure MQTT** page exposes the broker host/port, credentials, base topics, and polling interval.
+A `Restart Device` button (served at `/restart`) lets you reboot the ESP remotely from the main menu.
-- **Editable fields:** device name, MQTT host/port/client/user/password, base topic, full topic pattern, and RadPro polling interval.
+- **Editable fields:** Wi-Fi SSID/password plus device name on the Wi-Fi page; MQTT host/port/client/user/password, base topic, full topic pattern, and RadPro polling interval on the MQTT page.
 Values are trimmed; `readIntervalMs` is clamped to a minimum of 500 ms.
 - **Persistence:** saving the form flushes settings to NVS and reboots the station interface so new credentials take effect immediately.
 - **Status logging:** after `Starting RadPro WiFi Bridge…` the service announces SSID, IP, gateway, mask, RSSI, and disconnect reasons.